 In the ever-evolving landscape of cloud computing, efficient and optimized software development is paramount.
-Amazon CodeGuru, a groundbreaking developer tool offered by Amazon Web Services (AWS), addresses this imperative by leveraging machine learning to enhance code quality and application performance.
+Amazon CodeGuru, a groundbreaking developer tool offered by AWS, addresses this imperative by leveraging machine learning to enhance code quality and application performance.
 This section provides a detailed exploration of Amazon CodeGuru, shedding light on its features, functionalities, and the transformative impact it brings to the realm of software development.

 Introduction to Amazon CodeGuru